toluhenok/ML_Projects/README.md

 ## End to End Machine Learning Project
-This is a tutorial on an end to end machine learning project
+This is a tutorial on an end to end machine learning project taught by Krish Naik